 Beverly Wilshire, A Four Seasons Hotel, LA, California

-The City of Lights lives up to its moniker during the holidays at this luminous Rodeo Drive retreat, long a patch for the matinee idol crowd.
-Conceived and executed by the Beverly Wilshire’s talented, in-house floral team, Square Roots Designs, this year’s installment conjures classic Christmas motifs with oversized ornaments, statuesque nutcrackers, red and gold garlands, holiday florals, glittering lights and live Christmas trees galore — not to mention the occasional Christmas carol performance by local choirs.
+The City of Stars lives up to its moniker during the holidays at this luminous Rodeo Drive retreat, long a patch for the matinee idol crowd.
+This year’s installment conjures classic Christmas motifs, statuesque gift boxes with colorful shades of blue, pinks, greens, purples and reds and house-made Valrhona chocolate polar bears — not to mention holiday-inspired sweets in the lobby’s special hot chocolate bar.

-With a fashionista’s eye, the hotel will update its awnings for the season from a yellow and white color combination to a red and green redressing.
-Ever Instagram-savvy, the BW presents hand-crafted snow people, which make for irresistible photo props for posing.
+With a fashionista’s eye, the ever Instagram-savvy hotel will update its awnings for the season from a yellow and white color combination to a red and green redressing.

 The Biltmore Estate, Asheville, North Carolina